The Lie

 How Performative Forgiveness Damages Relationships

-May 1, 2026 · 11 min read
+November 27, 2025 · 11 min read

 A solitary figure stands at a crossroads, one path dissolving into shimmering light, the other still faintly visible but overgrown; a warm, internal glow emanates from their chest, illuminating the space directly in front of them, suggesting an internal shift more than an external destination.